 Carrying Riley Across the Border: Why Digital Device Border Searches Demand a Suspicion Standard

-Border search jurisprudence has consistently tethered the permissibility of warrantless inspection to the nature of the object being searched.
-In United States v.
+Border search jurisprudence has consistently connected the permissibility of warrantless inspection to the nature of the object being searched.
+For example, in United States v.
 Ramsey (1977), the Court upheld the suspicionless opening of international mail because the search targeted physical parcels and was narrowly tailored to the interception of contraband [6].
-Here, the legitimacy of the intrusion in question hinged on the characteristics of the item and the minimal expectation of privacy associated with the container.
 Similarly, in United States v.
-Flores-Montano (2004), the Court approved the suspicionless removal of a car’s gas tank at the border, reasoning that the search implicated “only property rights” and lacked any affront to “dignity and privacy interests” [7].
-In both cases, the Court’s rationale emphasized that categorical authority stemmed not from geography alone, but from the specific attributes of the object searched.
+Flores-Montano (2004), the Court approved the suspicionless removal of a car’s gas tank at the border, reasoning that the search implicated“only property rights and lacked any affront to “dignity and privacy interests” [7].
+In both cases, the Court established that the legitimacy of intrusions hinges on the specific characteristics of the item being searched and the minimal expectation of privacy associated with the container.

-Because the Fourth Amendment measures reasonableness according to context and not fixed location [8], it follows that the legal treatment of digital devices must reflect the functional reality of what such devices contain.
+Because the Fourth Amendment traditionally measures the reasonableness of a search according to its context rather than its fixed location [8], the legal treatment of digital devices logically ought to reflect the functional reality of what such devices contain.
 The Supreme Court recognized precisely this point in Riley v.
-California (2014), where it concluded that cell phones are “not just another technological convenience” but what Chief Justice Roberts characterized as “a digital record of nearly every aspect of their owners’ lives” [9].
-The Court further emphasized that digital devices are unique both “in quantity and quality” because they consolidate an immense range of information, such as photos, texts, call logs, location history, banking data, and medical records, all within a single portal [10].
-It stands to reason that this functional difference, recognized at the highest level of Fourth Amendment jurisprudence, requires a corresponding shift in constitutional analysis; when the object of a search grants access to the most intimate dimensions of a person’s life, traditional categorical justifications must be reassessed.
+California (2014), concluding that cell phones are “not just another technological convenience” but what Chief Justice Roberts characterized as “a digital record of nearly every aspect of [their owners’] lives” [9].
+The Court further classified digital devices as unique “in both a quantitative and a qualitative sense” from other objects because they consolidate an immense range of information, ranging from photos and texts to location history and medical records, within a single portal [10].
+It stands to reason that the traditional categorical justifications associated with Fourth Amendment jurisprudence ought to be reassessed when the object of a search grants the aforementioned immediate access to the most intimate details of a person’s life.

-It is worth addressing, however briefly, the counterargument that digital devices fall within the border exception simply because they cross the border.
-This view, however, misapprehends how data is stored and accessed.
-The overwhelming majority of data accessible on a smartphone does not physically cross the border with the user; much of it is stored on the device itself, or reflects interactions with services used regardless of location.
-Thus, such data is, in practice, often indistinguishable from domestically generated content (e.g., smartphones retain residual evidence from cloud interactions) [12].
-Even assuming arguendo that digital devices may be treated as containers for the purposes of border doctrine, the manner of the search still places forensic inspection outside the boundaries of what the Fourth Amendment tolerates without individualized justification.
-The Court has long drawn a distinction between “routine” and “non-routine” border searches, with the latter requiring some measure of suspicion.
+Opponents of this argument might contend that digital devices fall within the bounds of the border exception simply because they cross the border at all.
+However, the overwhelming majority of data accessible on a smartphone does not physically cross the border with the user.
+A large proportion of cell phone data is not stored locally on the device itself due to the frequent use of cloud-based applications [12].
+Instead of travelling with a user’s device like locally-stored files, cloud data resides in remote servers housed in arbitrary locations, rendering any access to it at the border disconnected entirely from the physical action of border crossing.
+Even if one assumes arguendo that digital devices can be treated as containers in a border setting, the unconstitutional manner of search employed at the border still renders forensic inspection outside of the Fourth Amendment’s scope.
+Notably, the Court has historically drawn a distinction between “routine” and “non-routine” border searches, with the latter requiring some measure of suspicion.
 In United States v.
 Montoya de Hernandez (1985), for instance, the Court required reasonable suspicion to detain a traveler for sixteen hours and perform a medical examination to detect internally smuggled narcotics [13].
-That principle of scaling, the idea that greater intrusions require greater justification, remains a foundational element of border search jurisprudence.
+The idea that greater intrusions require greater justification, known as scaling, remains a foundational element of border search jurisprudence.

-As the border becomes a staging ground for surveillance technologies and digital enforcement tools, it also becomes a proving ground for legal exceptions that are first tolerated at the margins and then imported into the interior.
-The risk is not only that digital privacy is diminished at the border, but that the constitutional logic used to justify that diminution will be normalized elsewhere, expanding the reach of state power under the guise of geographic necessity.
+The border search exception’s entanglement with American technologization is additionally enhanced by the politicized nature of the border itself, a space where nationalism, national security, and anti-immigration sentiments have continuously justified turning a blind eye to Fourth Amendment protections.
+As the border increasingly serves as a testing ground for new surveillance technologies, it also becomes the birthplace of a dangerous level of legal exceptionalism.
+A risk of diminished digital privacy at the border is, of course, that what is first tolerated at the margins will eventually be imported into the interior.
 The Fourth Amendment’s ability to constrain state power in the digital age depends on preventing narrow exceptions like the border search doctrine from expanding unchecked into default rules for digital searches.
-Now more than ever, the container standard must be clarified as it pertains to technology on the American perimeter: if constitutional doctrine is to keep pace with the realities of modern surveillance, then we have no choice but to carry Riley across the border.
+Now more than ever, the container standard must be clarified as it pertains to technology.
+If constitutional doctrine is to keep pace with the realities of the digital world, then we have no choice but to carry Riley across the border.

 [1] United States v.
 Ramsey, 431 U.S. 606, 616 (1977). “[S]earches made at the border... are reasonable simply by virtue of the fact that they occur at the border.”